qwon135/CYP-MAP/README.md

 ```

 🔗 Download CUDA 11.8 Runtime:
-- MetaboGNN is tested with CUDA 11.8.
+- CYP-MAP is tested with CUDA 11.8.
 If `nvidia-smi` does not work or your driver is outdated, install the CUDA 11.8 runtime (used in our experiments)
 - here: 👉 https://developer.nvidia.com/cuda-11-8-0-download-archive

 ### 🧪 Environment Setup (with conda)